-- 4.10 Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol. - 4.11.
-Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker. - 4.12.
-Parents/carers must inform school if there are any changes to a pupil's living arrangement.
-Carrington Junior School has a mandatory duty to inform the local authority, via the First Response Team, if a child under the age of 16 years old lives with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
-This is defined as being a private fostering arrangement. - 4.13.
-All staff, parents/carers and children are made aware of the school's escalation process, (information documented on the website) which can be activated in the event of concerns not being resolved after the first point of contact. - 4.14.
+All children attending our school are required to have a minimum of two identified emergency contacts.
+Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol.
+Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker.

+Carrington Junior School has a mandatory duty to inform the local authority, via the First Response Team, if they become aware that a child under the age of 16 years is living with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
+This is defined as being a private fostering arrangement.

+All staff, parents/carers and children are made aware of the school's escalation process, through posters in pupil areas including classrooms, corridors and toilets, parent newsletters and the school website.

+which can be activated in the event of concerns not being resolved after the first point of contact.

 Our lettings policy reflects the ongoing responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
+School must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities.

+The school operates Safer Recruitment practices.
+Governors ensure that staff who are involved in the recruitment process have received safer recruitment training.
+Robust procedures are in place in order to prevent and deter people who are unsuitable to work with children, from applying or being employed by the school.

-School must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities. - 4.15.
-The school operates Safer Recruitment practices. - 4.16.
-Allegations against members of staff, supply staff, governors, including volunteers and contractors are referred to the Local Authority Designated Officer (LADO). - 4.17.
+Allegations against members of staff, supply staff, governors, including volunteers and contractors are referred to the Local Authority Designated Officer (LADO).

 Our procedures are reviewed and updated annually as a minimum, or as there are changes to legislation.

+Children are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum, assemblies and tutor time.

+Our school procedures for all staff, supply staff, governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership safeguarding procedures, "Working Together to Safeguard Children 2018" Working Together to Safeguard Children 2018, "Keeping Children Safe in Education 2021" Keeping children safe in education 2021 (publishing.service.gov.uk) and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk).

+We are a two form junior school in a village setting with an 8 placement ARP for children with autism.
+We have more vulnerable children than other schools as a result and have our SENDCo as a DSL.
+We share a site with a separate school, Carrington Infant School.
+Children from this school attend different secondary schools, most of which are local schools in Bourne End, Beaconsfield and Marlow.
+There have been county lines issues in the local area.
+A small proportion of the school community have family links to the traveller community and may have attended many schools, with some schooling gaps.